 Living in this diversity of cultures does have its challenges.
 People from different countries or continents have different cultural practices, but we see it as God’s blessing to us in the form of a diverse community.
 It also makes for enjoyable and sometimes challenging conversations as theological topics are discussed, debated and applied.

-Part of life at Tyndale is helping out with the duties and chores needed to keep the school operational.
+Part of life at Tyndale is helping out with the duties and chores (Community Duties) needed to keep the school operational.
+You will be assigned a task while you are a student at Tyndale.)
 Serving one another as we study and learn is part of our holistic approach to training for Christian ministry.
 Being a missionary school, Tyndale does not have the funds to employ separate workers for various upkeep, gardening, lawn care, maintaining the dining hall and similar jobs.
 We all pitch in and serve our Lord and one another through campus duties.

 Studying at Tyndale is a challenge.
 It is meant to be so.
 This is a Master’s level of education.
 We expect that at the end of your education, you will be leaders, and we want to equip you for that task.